To be informed about announcements and updates, bookmark this page, or sign up for email updates HERE.

 - Multimedia presentations must include slides that contain multiple creative elements such as video clips, GIFs, animations, or photos AND verbal commentary built into the program.

-Rules and General Guidelines
+General Guidelines for Everyone

 General Guidelines: